 Controversy over the use of GHRPs in Athletic Competition

 Major League Baseball and various international bodies governing athletic competitions have banned the use of GHRPs by participants.
-In recent years, cyclists and baseball players have received suspensions because the presence of these performance-enhancing substances were found as the result of blood tests.
+In recent years, cyclists and baseball players have received suspensions because the presence of these performance-enhancing substances was found as the result of blood tests.

 Are GHRPs for You?

 Many men have benefited from a combination of treatments that include the use of GHRPs.
 In sophisticated clinics such as Virility, Inc., patients are given GHRPs, often in combination with other therapies, to restore their Growth Hormone to youthful levels.
-In fact, one of the most common forms of treatments prescribed by Virility, Inc. are GHRPs and Recombinant HGH as a direct replacement to natural GH production.
+In fact, one of the most common forms of treatments prescribed by Virility, Inc. is GHRPs and Recombinant HGH as a direct replacement to natural GH production.
 Men who have been treated with GHRPs have improved their overall health through decreased fat, improved muscular strength and the restoration of youthful vitality.
 For your safety, inquire about the use of GHRPs by contacting physician-operated clinics such as Virility, Inc.